-The effectiveness of the gel is being evaluated around the world in Phase 2 clinical trials funded by the US National Institutes of Health that aim to enroll 400 couples in total and are expected to conclude next year.
+The effectiveness of the gel is being evaluated around the world in Phase 2 clinical trials funded by the US National Institutes of Health that aim to enroll over 400 couples in total.

-Professor Richard Anderson from the University of Edinburgh - where 30 men have already completed the trial - says the results so far are very encouraging.
+Professor Richard Anderson from the University of Edinburgh, where 30 men have already completed the trial, said the results so far were very encouraging.

 "It worked really surprisingly well.
 We haven’t had any pregnancies.
 The guy's sperm counts stayed really reliably suppressed," Anderson told Euronews Next.

-Régine Sitruk-Ware, a distinguished scientist at the Population Council’s Centre for Biomedical Research leading the Nestorone study, said the shoulder gel appears to have a key advantage: reliability.
+Régine Sitruk-Ware, a distinguished scientist at the Population Council’s Centre for Biomedical Research leading the NES/T study, said the shoulder gel appears to have a key advantage: reliability.

 "When it's used daily, it remains on the surface of the skin and then delivers steadily," she explained.
 "And we see it at an effective dose for up to three days, which means that if there is one day off, and the person has forgotten to apply it, there’s a kind of forgiveness".

 But hold your breath.
-The Population Council doesn’t expect it to reach the market for another five years.
+Here again, MCI doesn’t expect it to reach the market for at least another five to 10 years.